 Another important component of making remote employees a part of your company culture is having them on-site from time to time.
 If this isn’t feasible or, as is the case with some organizations, there isn’t any place that is technically “on-site” because all employees are remote, other options may be renting a location for an annual or quarterly company meeting, or meeting virtually, as Hamilton notes, via video conferencing.

-Ever-improving technology and increased demands for work-life balance and flexibility will likely mean a growing number of remote and telecommuting employees in coming years.
+Ever-improving tools and technology and increased demands for work-life balance and flexibility will likely mean a growing number of remote and work from home employees in coming years.
 Companies engaging with growing numbers of these employees will need to keep in mind the importance of a company culture for even the most geographically-diverse organizations.

-Are you looking for technology solutions to bridge the gap between traditional and 21st century communications.
+Are you looking for remote worker tools and technology solutions to bridge the gap between traditional and 21st century communications?
 We can help.